-When you submit your list of classes in Banner, you are not actually registering.
+When you submit your course registration worksheet in Self-Service Banner, you are not actually registering.
 You are indicating the classes you want to take in order of preference.
 Actual enrollment is not done on a first-come, first-serve basis; it makes no difference if you were the first or the last person to submit your preferences during the registration period.
 Once the period for submitting preferences for your group is over, the actual registration is done by a computer program.